act-now-coalition/covid-data-model/api/awsauth/README.md

 ## Deploy

-Currently we have a `dev` and `prod` stage deployed via Github Actions.
+Currently we have a `dev` and `prod` stage (Serverless Framework uses "stages" as "environments") deployed via Github Actions.

 A .env file is used to configure most of the environment variables for deploy.